kagisearch/kagi-docs/docs/orion/misc/technical.md

 We’re still working on our official documentation, but here are a few points of interest if you’d like to get your "hands dirty" with Orion's advanced features.

-## Web Extension API support
+# Orion Web Extensions API support

+Orion supports a growing number of Web Extensions APIs, and with them a growing nunber of btoh Chrome and Firefox extensions.

-Orion support for Web Extensions API is still experimental.
-You can find a list of currently supported APIs [here](https://browser.kagi.com/WebExtensions-API-Support.html).
+We maintain a list of officially supported APIs in [this document](https://docs.google.com/spreadsheets/d/14IgSRVop4psUTgtLZlvYJYrAArhvL3WvRlUdzdQbIoQ/edit?usp=sharing).

+Our goal is to eventually support 100% of APIs on Desktop and all APIs that are possible to support on iOS/iPadOS (due to Apple restrictions).

 To debug extension issues, follow the [troubleshooting guide](../support-and-community/troubleshooting/troubleshooting-extension-issues.md).